Latest Updates on Zantac Lawsuits in California

 - Pharma companies failed to warn consumers that the medication could contain dangerous amounts of NDMA.
 Some evidence shows drug makers knew of NDMA formation in Zantac dating back to 1981.

 - The formula of ranitidine is defective, which represents a design defect under products liability laws.
 Exposure to moisture or higher temperatures can lead to a chemical reaction that produces NDMA.
 These conditions may be present during packing, shipping, and storage.

 - Cancer-causing NDMA can also be created during production, making Zantac a dangerous drug that suffers from a manufacturing defect.

 Trust Our Oakland Personal Injury Lawyers to Advise You

 At Venardi Zurada, LLP, our attorneys have extensive experience with a wide range of personal injury matters, including dangerous drugs cases.
-We are prepared to explore your legal options, so please contact our firm to schedule a no-cost case evaluation at our offices in Oakland, Walnut Creek, or Redding, CA. Once we review your circumstances, we can advise you on how to proceed.
+We are prepared to explore your legal options, so please contact our firm to schedule a no-cost case evaluation at our offices in Oakland or Walnut Creek, CA. Once we review your circumstances, we can advise you on how to proceed.